Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

     >**Note**: Files for a delta table are stored in *Parquet* format, and include a subfolder named **_delta_log** in which details of transactions applied to the table are logged.

-## Use SQL to query tables
+### Task 5: Use SQL to query tables

-When you create a lakehouse and define tables in it, a SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.
+In this task, you’ll learn how to analyze your lakehouse tables using familiar SQL syntax.
+Microsoft Fabric automatically creates a SQL analytics endpoint for each lakehouse, allowing you to run queries without needing to write Spark code.

 1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL analytics endpoint**.
 Then wait a short time until the SQL analytics endpoint for your lakehouse opens in a visual interface from which you can query its tables.